Complete blood count (CBC) definition

 What diseases can a CBC test detect?

-What does full blood count show?
-A CBC is a full blood count, and offers a complete overview.
+A CBC is a complete blood count, and offers a complete overview.
 This is why they are such a common test.
 Some of the most common diseases a CBC detects include anemia, autoimmune disorders, bone marrow disorders, dehydration, infections, inflammation, leukemia, lymphoma, myeloproliferative neoplasms, myelodysplastic syndrome, sickle cell disease, thalassemia, nutritional deficiencies (e.g., Iron, B12 or folate), and cancer that has spread to the bone marrow.

 Depending on the condition, CBC results often will not result in a diagnosis.
 Follow up tests may be done to properly determine the condition.
 What these tests will include depends on the abnormalities found, medical history, and the suspected condition.